Renatojr2/Renatojr2/README.md

 ### I like :+1:
-Music, Play Guitar:metal:, Summer, Movies and Series, Read Books, Travel and Learn new Technologies.
+Music, Play Guitar :metal:, Summer, Movies and Series, Read Books, Travel and Learn new Technologies.

 ### Soft Skills